By Nancy Armitage

 1 c. heavy cream

 Preheat oven 425@.
 In a large bowl, sift together dry ingredients.
 Add the cream slowly to make a soft dough, use your hands to mix when it reaches a ball.
 On a floured board, knead gently to retain the air needed to let scones rise.
-Roll out to 1/2″ thick.
-Cut with heart shaped cookie cutter.
-Place on ungreased cookie sheet. leaving 1/2″ space between scones.
+Roll out with a rolling pin to 1/2″ thick.
+Cut with heart-shaped cookie cutter.
+Place on ungreased cookie sheet, leaving 1/2″ space between each scone.
 Bake 10-12 minutes or until golden brown.
-To serve: put a napkin in a silver bowl, add hot out of the oven scones & cover.
+To serve: Put scones in a napkin lined silver bowl or basket.
+Hot out of the oven scones -perfection!
 Serve with jam & “Chantilly cream” (whipped cream with vanilla powder added).
 Recipe: Nancy Armitage

 Document: